Menu

 courses for language testing

-People in assessment often use the CEFR but feel uncertain about how to translate broad descriptors into actual test tasks, especially in productive skills.
-This session gives them a systematic way of going from the CEFR to practical design choices.
-The core focus is on how to interpret CEFR descriptors (including the Companion Volume) for receptive and productive skills and convert them into test tasks that operationalise the level consistently.
+When working with the CEFR, it can be challenging to translate broad descriptors into actual test tasks, especially in productive skills.
+This session provides a systematic way to move from CEFR descriptors to practical design choices.
+The core focus is on how to interpret CEFR descriptors (including the Companion Volume) for receptive and productive skills and convert them into test tasks that operationalise a specific level consistently.

 Does this require require any specific software?